AdobeDocs/experience-manager-headless-adaptive-forms.en/help/architecture.md

 All of these components are included in AEM Archetype.
 When you create an AEM Archetype 37 or later project for Headless adaptive forms, the latest version of above listed libraries is included in the project.

+* **Code playground**: [Code playground](https://experienceleague.adobe.com/landing/aem-headless-forms/developer/code.html?lang=en) is an interactive environment designed for developers to experiment with, learn about, and test the capabilities of Headless Adaptive Forms.

 **Started Application**: Adobe has also released a started application to help you start quickly with Headless adaptive forms.

 <!-- **View Library (UI Layer)**: A custom form application built in a front-end language.
 You can use react, Angular, Flutter, NPM, Vue.js, Ionic, BootStrap, or any other language to built front end.
 You can also use the Headless adaptive forms Super Component, provided out-of-the-box, inside a react application to render a Headless adaptive form.
 Headless adaptive forms super component makes use of OOTB react spectrum -based form components to render the Headless adaptive form.